Jean-Éric Vergne: 2018–19 season

-2019-20 season
+2019–20 season

 It was announced that in the 2019–20 season, Vergne would be racing alongside António Félix da Costa, who would replace the TAG Heuer Porsche Formula E Team bound André Lotterer (who was his teammate from 2017 to 2019).
 After two points finishes and two retirements, Vergne scored his first podium finish in Marrakesh despite missing FP1 due to a fever.
 Super GT and Super Formula veteran James Rossiter took his place during FP1.
 After a brief hiatus to the season due to the COVID-19 pandemic, Vergne scored two podium finishes in two of the six rounds in the Berlin, finishing third in round three, and scoring his first victory of the season in round four.
 He would ultimately finish third in the championship standings, just one point behind Stoffel Vandoorne.

-2020-21 season
+2020–21 season

 Vergne remained with DS Techeetah for the 2020-21 season.
-Vergne failed to score in Diriyah and won the first race in rome, leaving Italy with 25 points after 4 races.
+Vergne failed to score in Diriyah and won the first race in Rome, leaving Italy with 25 points after 4 races.
 Vergne failed to finish in the first race in Puebla after being squeezed into the wall after activating attack mode.
 Vergne took second in New York on day 1 but remained in the 24th slot on the grid after the lights went out the next day, giving him his second DNF.
 Vergne again failed to score in London and finished the season in 10th with 80 points, 19 behind De Vries who won the championship.

-2021-22 season
+2021–22 season

 Vergne stayed with DS Techeetah for a sixth straight season.
 Vergne got 12 points from Diriyah and took 3rd in Mexico.
 His 2 poles were in the second race in Rome and Jakarta, finishing second in both to Mitch Evans and scored 2 more podium in Monaco and Berlin inbetween.
 Vergne had a DNF in both second races in New York and London, Both from contact.
 Vergne finished 6th in both races in Seoul which meant he finished the season in 4th with 144 points.

-DS Penske (2023–)
+DS Penske (2023–2025)

-2022-23 season
+2022–23 season

 In October 2022, it was announced that Vergne would be joining the newly formed DS Penske outfit alongside reigning champion Stoffel Vandoorne for the 2023 season.
 The season started out with disappointing rounds in Mexico City and Diriyah, with the Frenchman only taking points in one of the three races.
 In an unexpected manner however, Vergne bounced back at the inaugural Hyderabad ePrix, where he scored his first victory of the season, defending from a hard-charging Nick Cassidy during the final sequence of laps.
-He would come close to the top step at the next round in Cape Town, where an audacious overtake from former teammate da Costa relegated Vergne to second by the checkered flag.
+He would come close to the top in the next round in Cape Town, where an audacious overtake from former teammate Felix da Costa relegated Vergne to second by the checkered flag.